idaholab/virtual_test_bed/doc/content/microreactors/gcmr/BOP_results.md

       caption= Load follow transient - shaft speed

 The mass flow rates are shown in [load_follow_primary_m_dot] and [load_follow_seconday_m_dot]: as expected, the primary mass flow rate undergoes very small effects during the first power modulation.
 The pressure in the primary loop is in fact maintained by the pressurizer at 90 bar, the only change is about the heat that the fluid receives.
 By contrast, the secondary mass flow rate diminishes more significantly.
 Because of the lower power transfer, the temperature and consequently the pressure of the secondary fluid are lower than during the steady state of the previous simulation.
 Thus, the mass flow rate through the secondary loop becomes lower than what it was before.
-The second power modulation gives after the transient step the same values than the initial ones.
+The second power modulation reaches after the transient step the same state as the initial state.

 !media media/gcmr/balance_of_plant/results_load_follow/load_follow_primary_m_dot.png
       style=display: block;margin-left:auto;margin-right:auto;width:50%;